CrunchyData/postgres-operator/docs/content/guides/major-postgres-version-upgrade.md

 When you are satisfied with the upgrade, you can execute this command to remove the old data directory.
 Do so at your discretion.

+The script does not delete old WAL-files so these must be deleted manually.

 If you have extensions installed you may need to upgrade those as well.
 For example, for the `pgaudit` extension we recommend running the following to upgrade:

 ```sql